Background of Bass Phillip

 Bass Phillip pinot noirs have always managed to improve in the cellar, sometimes for more than twenty years (1985, ’88, & ’89 are currently magnificent).
 Bass Phillip believes this ability to cellar and mature superbly over extended periods comes from the strong mineral component of the soil and climatic conditions that provide good natural acidity.
 When young, the wines are not excessive or unbalanced in any way, but develop a blossoming strength of flavour at the back of the palate, as the wines age.
 This is one of the most attractive features of the Premium and Reserve Bass Phillip wines.

-A New Phase Moving Forward at Bass Phillip
+A New Phase at Bass Phillip

 Background of Founder